The Many Loves of Dobie Gillis: Sequel films

-The program spawned two 20th Century Fox-produced sequels, the pilot Whatever Happened to Dobie Gillis?
+The program spawned two sequels produced by 20th Century Fox, the pilot Whatever Happened to Dobie Gillis?
 (1977) and the TV movie Bring Me the Head of Dobie Gillis (1988).
 Whatever Happened to Dobie Gillis? was an unsuccessful pilot for a new weekly sitcom series, which was produced, directed, and developed by James Komack after creator Max Shulman was fired from the production.
 It was broadcast by CBS on May 10, 1977, as a one-shot special.
 In the pilot, Dobie had married Zelda and is helping his father Herbert run the Gillis Grocery when Maynard comes back to Central City from his world travels.

-Depressed over turning 40 and not living the life he had dreamed of as a teenager, Dobie goes to his beloved Thinker statue and attempts to destroy it, landing in jail.
+Depressed over turning 40 and not living the life he had imagined as a teenager, Dobie goes to his beloved Thinker statue and attempts to destroy it, landing in jail.
 The production starred Dwayne Hickman, Bob Denver, Sheila James, Frank Faylen, and Steven Paul as Dobie and Zelda's teenaged son Georgie, who was a lot like Dobie had been at his age.

-Bring Me the Head of Dobie Gillis, first aired as the CBS Sunday Movie on February 22, 1988, was directed and co-written by Stanley Z. Cherry after Dwayne Hickman, who was the film's producer, was forced by the network to fire Max Shulman and Rod Amateau, with whom he had originally conceived the film.
+Bring Me the Head of Dobie Gillis, first aired as the CBS Sunday Movie on February 21, 1988, was directed and co-written by Stanley Z. Cherry after Dwayne Hickman, who was the film's producer, was forced by the network to fire Max Shulman and Rod Amateau, with whom he had originally conceived the film.
 The plot features the married Dobie and Zelda running the Gillis Grocery–now also a pharmacy–on their own, Dobie's parents having died.
 Meanwhile, Thalia (played by Connie Stevens after Weld declined to reprise the role) returns to Central City–with Maynard, whom she has rescued from a deserted island (a homage to Gilligan's Island)–after 20 years.
 She offers a $50,000 bounty to anyone who will kill Dobie when he refuses to divorce Zelda and marry her.
 Hickman, Denver, and James returned for Bring Me the Head of Dobie Gillis, which featured Steve Franken as Chatsworth, William Schallert as Mr. Pomfritt, and Scott Grimes as son Georgie Gillis.
 Connie Stevens' daughter, Tricia Leigh Fisher, played Chatsworth's daughter Chatsie, who chased Georgie Gillis with the same zeal Zelda had once used chasing Dobie.